There are alcohol-free zones in Tauranga where you can’t carry or consume alcohol.

 - All beaches, reserves and public places on the seaward side of Papamoa Beach Road, Taylor Road, Motiti Road and Karewa Parade.

-During the New Year period (26 December - 5 January) the alcohol-free zones in Mount Maunganui and Papamoa are expanded.
+During the New Year period (26 December to 6am 6 January) the alcohol-free zones in Mount Maunganui and Papamoa are extended.

 Why are there alcohol-free zones?

-A small number of alcohol-free zones were first introduced in Tauranga in 2004 in response to community requests.
-Since then more zones have been added as and when the need arose.
+A small number of alcohol-free zones were introduced in Tauranga in 2004 in response to community requests.
+Since then, more zones have been added as and when the need arises.

-Members of the community suggest alcohol-free zones to the Council.
+Members of the community are able to suggest alcohol-free zones to Council.
 We investigate the suggestions and consult the public on them.
-If we find that a alcohol-free zone may help improve behaviour in some areas, we will put one in.
+If we find that an alcohol-free zone may help improve behaviour in some areas, we will put one in place.

-The only exception applies to alcohol containers that remain unopened in the alcohol free zone:
+Under section 147 of the Local Government Act 2002 the police enforce alcohol-free zones.
+The only exception applies to alcohol containers that remain unopened in the alcohol-free zone:

-If the alcohol is legally purchased, then transported through the alcohol ban area (e.g. for consumption at home or at a friend or relative’s residence who lives either in or next to the alcohol ban area).
+- If the alcohol is legally purchased, then transported through the alcohol ban area (e.g. for consumption at home or at a friend or relative’s residence who lives either in or next to the alcohol-free zone).

-In both circumstances the container must be sealed and the alcohol must be promptly removed from the alcohol ban area.
+In both circumstances the container must be sealed and the alcohol must be promptly removed from the alcohol-free zone.

 Police powers of arrest, search, and seizure